Differentiating congenital type I protein C deficiency from type II deficiency

 No significant cautionary statements

-1. Mannucci PM, Owen WG: Basic and clinical aspects of proteins C and S. In: Bloom AL, Thomas DP, eds.
+1. Mannucci PM, Owen WG.
+Basic and clinical aspects of proteins C and S. In: Bloom AL, Thomas DP, eds.
 Haemostasis and Thrombosis.
 2nd ed.
 Edinburgh, Churchill Livingstone; 1987:452-464

-4. Miletrich J, Sherman L, Broze G Jr: Absence of thrombosis in subjects with heterozygous protein C deficiency.
+4. Miletrich J, Sherman L, Broze G Jr. Absence of thrombosis in subjects with heterozygous protein C deficiency.
 N Engl J Med.
-1987 Oct 15;317(16):991-996
+1987;317(16):991-996

-Protein C antigen is quantitated by enzyme-linked immunoassay (ELISA) using monospecific antibody.
+Protein C antigen is quantitated by enzyme-linked immunoassay using monospecific antibody.
 The assay is performed using the REAADS PCAg kit on a Janus G3 integrated system, which includes a BioTek microplate reader.(Package insert: REAADS Protein C Antigen Test Kit.
 Corgenix, Inc; 08/2015)

 Monday through Friday